ersindas/ersindas.github.io/_pages/about.md

   <strong style="color:#CC0000;">[May 28, 2025]</strong> I am exited to share that I will be joining the <em><a href="https://www.iit.edu/mmae" style="color:#CC0000; text-decoration: underline;">Department of Mechanical, Materials, and Aerospace Engineering</a></em> at the <strong>Illinois Institute of Technology</strong> as an <strong>Assistant Professor</strong> starting August 2025.

   <span style="display:block; margin-top:0.6em;">
-    I am actively recruiting <strong>Ph.D.&nbsp;students</strong>, and there are exciting opportunities for master’s and undergraduate students to join the team.
+    <strong>I am actively recruiting Ph.D.&nbsp;students</strong>, and there are exciting opportunities for master’s and undergraduate students to join the team.
   </span>
 </div>